PacktPublishing/Learning-Java-11/README.md

 What You Will Learn

-● Set up an IntelliJ IDEA environment to use Java 11
+● Set up an IntelliJ IDEA environment to use Java 11<br>
-● Understand programming syntax, variables, and expressions to create your algorithms ● Use the latest features of Java 11
+● Understand programming syntax, variables, and expressions to create your algorithms<br>
+● Use the latest features of Java 11<br>
-● Build applications using classes and objects
+● Build applications using classes and objects<br>
-● Use Object Oriented Programming concepts for efficient programming
+● Use Object Oriented Programming concepts for efficient programming<br>

-Instructions and Navigation
+Instructions and Navigation<br>
-Assumed Knowledge
+Assumed Knowledge<br>

 ● You need not have java coding experience to start this course.
 ●This video will appeal to anyone who would like to learn Java 11